-Our laboratory develops novel computational methodologies for Robotics and Biomedicine.
+Our laboratory develops novel computational methodologies for Robotics & AI and Biomedicine.

-In robotics we are interested in enabling robots to work with people and in support of people.
-Our research develops the underlying methodologies for achieving this goal: algorithms for motion planning for high-dimensional kinodynamic systems, integrated methods for reasoning with sensing and control uncertainty, frameworks for learning and using experiences, and ways to instruct robots at a high level and collaborate with them.
-We work across different applications, from robots that will assist people in their home, to robots that would build space habitats.
+In Robotics and AI we are interested in enabling robots to work with people and in support of people.
+Our research develops the underlying methodologies for achieving this goal: algorithms for motion planning for high-dimensional systems with kinematic and dynamic constraints, integrated frameworks for reasoning under sensing and control uncertainty, novel methods for learning and for using experiences, and ways to instruct robots at a high level and collaborate with them.
+Our work is inspired by a variety of applications: from robots that will assist people in their home, to robots that would build space habitats.

 We use high-performance computer clusters supported by Rice Research Computing and XSEDE.